The Terrible Two (book series): The Terrible Two

-The Terrible Two is the first book in the series.
+The Terrible Two is a book in the series.
 It introduces Miles Murphy, who has recently moved to Yawnee Valley with his mother.
 Miles is upset about the move, away from his former town and school where he had established his reputation as a prankster.
 On his first day of school, he meets Niles Sparks, an extremely well-behaved student who has earned the title of "school helper" from Principal Barkin.
-Barkin is the victim of an elaborate prank the first day of school and blames Miles, without any proof.
-Miles gradually realises that behind the facade of good behaviour, Niles is a committed prankster.
+Barkin is the victim of an elaborate prank on the first day of school and blames Miles, without any proof.
+Miles gradually realizes that behind the facade of good behavior, Niles is a committed prankster.
 They eventually team up, with Niles having considerable planning abilities, and Miles having a strong skill at improvisation, when a prank looks like it may be about to be detected.
 The book finishes with an elaborate prank on Principal Barkin, and his son, Josh Barkin.

 Josh is the school bully and class president.
 He is opposed by Holly, a bright student who regularly runs in opposition to Josh for the class president.
-She is sceptical of Niles's excessively good behaviour, and befriends Miles, who is an outsider.
-She gradually realises that Miles and Niles have become friends and is somewhat puzzled, as Niles and Miles seem completely different in attitudes.
+She is skeptical of Niles's excessively good behavior, and befriends Miles, who is an outsider.
+She gradually realizes that Miles and Niles have become friends and is somewhat puzzled, as Niles and Miles seem completely different in attitudes.

 The Terrible Two received positive reviews from Publishers Weekly, Booklist, Kirkus Reviews, and The Guardian, as well as the following accolades: